SlightlyDave/Loupedeck/README.md

 5. Install / Update the events.txt (Extras -> MSFS2020 -> Update events.txt (Legacy)), after this you might need to also install the "Install WASM Module"

 At the moment the PROC button on the MFD menu doesn't appear to work.

+Thank you to https://github.com/kubofisla/msfsdeck and https://github.com/calibx/msfsdeck for doing all the heavy lifting and getting it working